flancian/garden/zine.md

 ## Burn
 ```
-Burn, burn, burn
+As we fork we'll merge
+as we merge we'll burn
+(kindly)
 As we merge we'll burn

-As we fork we'll merge
-as we merge we'll flow
 (together)
 ```